DIPlib/diplib/DIPworkplan.md

 13. **(X)**
     `dip::Framework::Full()`. **Lots of design work needed**.
-Porting of pixel table code to a sensible class that makes its use easier.
+Porting of pixel table code to a sensible class that makes its use easier (and that includes iterators).

-14. Algorithms build on `dip::Framework::Full()`: Rank filters, adaptive filters, etc.
+14. Algorithms built on `dip::Framework::Full()`: Rank filters, adaptive filters, etc.
     Simply porting old code.
     - dip_adaptive.h
     - dip_bilateral.h
     - dip_filtering.h
     - dip_rankfilters.h

-15. Algorithms build on `dip::Framework::Separable()` and `dip::Framework::Full()`:
+15. Algorithms built on `dip::Framework::Separable()` and `dip::Framework::Full()`:
     Filters that are separable for some filter shapes and non-separable for others, such as dilation and erosion, uniform filter, etc. Simply porting old code.
     - dip_morphology.h (parts)
     - dip_linear.h (parts)

+15. **(X)**
+    `dip::Framework::Projection()`. **Design work needed**.

+15. Algorithms built on `dip::Framework::Projection()`: max, min, mean projections, etc.

+15. **(X)**
+    Image iterators. **Lots of design work needed**, though some is done.
+Iterators are useful as simpler substitutes of the frameworks, to be used in only a few library functions, meant for the library user to implement pixel-wise processing, and filters, without the steep learning curve nor pointers.

 16. **(X)**
     Algorithms that do not depend on any framework: all binary morphology, the